EcoMundo-eu/demo-cypress-bridge-extjs/README.md

 # Demo-cypress-bridge-extjs

-This project is for demo purpose ExtJS app `^7.0.0` especially for the [forked Coworkee app](https://github.com/rjben/Coworkee)
+This project is for demo purpose for the [forked Coworkee app](https://github.com/rjben/Coworkee).

 ## Installation